gnosispay/account-kit/README.md

 ## <a name="execute">Execute</a>

-Generates payloads to be enqueued in the Delay.
-Allows owner to execute arbitrary transactions via Delay.
-The resulting transactions are relay ready.
+Generates a payload that posts the provided transaction to the Delay Mod's queue.
+After cooldown the transaction can be dispatched for execution.
+This flow allows the owner to execute any arbitrary transactions on a cooldown.
+The generated transactions are relay ready.

 ```js
 import {